 In section four the generators introduced in sections three and six are used to construct a mass operator whose point eigenstates correspond to particles.
-The translation and rotation operators introduced in sections three and six are used to construct operators that create single particle states of a given sharp momentum and spin out of normalizable mass eigenstates.
-These states necessarily transform irreducibly under the Poincaré group if they non-degenerate.

-The operators that create single-particle states are used to construct two-Hilbert space injection operators in the Haag-Ruelle formulation of scattering.
-The existence of the wave operators can be checked using a generalization of the standard Cook's method [19] used in non-relativistic quantum mechanics.
-The two-Hilbert space wave operators are computed using time-dependent methods with the Kato-Birman invariance principle to reduce the computation to the evaluation matrix elements of polynomials in $e^{-\beta H}$ .
+The translation and rotation operators introduced in sections three and six are used to construct operators that create single-particle states of a given sharp momentum and spin out of normalizable mass eigenstates.
+These states necessarily transform irreducibly under the Poincaré group if they are non-degenerate.
+The operators that create single-particle states are used to construct two-Hilbert space injection operators that define the scattering asymptotic conditions in the Haag-Ruelle formulation of scattering.
+The existence of the strong limits that define the wave operators can be checked using a generalization of the standard Cook condition [19] used in non-relativistic quantum mechanics.
+The two-Hilbert space wave operators are computed using time-dependent methods with the Kato-Birman invariance principle to reduce the computation to the evaluation matrix elements of polynomials in $e^{-\beta H}$.
 The feasibility of this method for computing scattering observables was established using an exactly solvable non-relativistic test model.
 This model demonstrated that it is possible to perform accurate calculations over a wide range of energies using this method.
-Heuristic guidelines for choosing the "time" n, temperature $\beta$ , and the degree of the polynomial were established in the context of this model.
-Both the "time" limit and polynomial approximations were shown to be very accurate.
+Guidelines for choosing the "time" n, temperature β , and the degree of the polynomial were established in the context of this model.
+Both the "time" limit and polynomial approximations were shown to be accurate to about ten significant figures.
 Even though the input to the scattering theory involves Euclidean quantities, scattering emerges because the scattering states asymptotically oscillate in phase with free-particle states as the "time-parameter", n, gets large.
-The limits do not depend on the exponential fall-off that is used in lattice calculations.
-This means that calculations can be performed at relativistic energies without the complications that arise in alternative formulations of scattering involving Euclidean quantities [20].
+The limits do not involve the exponential fall-off that is used in lattice calculations.
+In addition, the use of one-body solutions in the formulation of the scattering asymptotic condition implies that the time limits are strong limits.
+These two properties imply that calculations can be performed at relativistic energies without the complications that arise in alternative formulations of scattering involving Euclidean quantities [20].
 Since the output of these calculations are wave operators, the relativistic intertwining properties provide a mechanism for performing finite Poincaré transformations on all scattering states.
-In addition, this also means the even perturbative approximations to the Green function or generating functional will yield unitary, Poincaré invariant approximate S-matrices.